ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: #faq-block-storage-14}

 The boot disk, also called a boot volume, is created when you provision a virtual server instance.
 The boot disk of an instance is a cloned image of the virtual machine image.
 The boot volume is deleted when you delete the instance to which it is attached.

-### What strategy can I use to manage {{site.data.keyword.block_storage_is_short}} volumes?
-{: faq}
-{: #faq-block-storage-13}

-Determine the capacity that you need based on anticipated growth.
-Volume size cannot be expanded after provisioning.
-However, you can create new volumes as needed.
-Also, if you have well-defined performance requirements, you might consider choosing a [custom IOPS](/docs/vpc?topic=vpc-block-storage-profiles#custom) profile that provides a specific range of IOPS per volume size.

 ### When can I delete a block storage data volume?
 {: faq}